caenrigen/GCal4edX/README.md

 ## Important notes
 * Developed for Open edX Dogwood (might need adjustments for other releases)
-* Running the script again cleares all events in the calendar with the same name
 * Peer Review partially supported
 * Requires python 3.7+ (Not tested with earlier versions)
 * All feedback and help is more than welcome